arturdryomov/pages/content/posts/2019-02-13-filling-autofill-gaps.md

 There is a nice dialog suggesting to store credentials in Google storage and another one to pick credentials from an enumeration if there are multiple.
 Even better — there is an option for an instant sign in if there is a single credentials value.
-In this case Google will show a banner informing a user about what happened.
+In this case, Google will show a banner informing a user about what happened.

 The interaction is good from both sides.
 Users see a familiar Google branding across applications, developers don’t need to implement interactions